Intel Evo laptops in 2023 – complete list, features, and expectations

 As far as I understand, 15+ inch laptops with some sort of Nvidia GTX graphics don’t get the Evo badging, such as perhaps the Envy 14/15/17 or X360 15 from HP.
 They’re still portable and compact, but somehow miss on some of the criteria to qualify for Evo.
 Nonetheless, that shouldn’t keep you away from getting one of those, either in the standard ultrabook or the 2-in-1 convertible format.

 Expect a couple of other Evo-certified laptops to be released in the months to come.
-Intel taunts about 150 different designs based on 11th-gen Core hardware from pretty much all the known brands such as Acer, Asus, Dell, HP, Lenovo, Samsung, or Razer, but only about 20 of them will get the Evo badging from what we know so far.
+Intel taunts about 150 different designs based on Core hardware from pretty much all the known brands such as Acer, Asus, Dell, HP, Lenovo, Samsung, or Razer, but only about a handful of these will get the Evo badging from what we know so far.

-You’ll also find a list of EVO laptops available for purchase in your region over here.
+You’ll also find a complete list of EVO laptops available for purchase in your region via this link.

+That’s about it for now.
 We’ll constantly update this list with the new additions, but we’d also appreciate your help.
-If you spot any Evo laptop that should be in here and is not, please get in touch in the comments section down below.
+If you spot any Evo laptop that should be in here and is not, please tell us about it in the comments section down below.

 Disclaimer: Our content is reader-supported.
 If you buy through some of the links on our site, we may earn a commission.
 Terms.